BichengLUO/Resume_BichengLUO/resume_en.md

 *   Familiar with C++/Objective-C, know Python/Java/JavaScript development.
 *   Experience in iOS development with UIKit/Foundation/CocoaPod, 2 apps on AppStore.
 *   Familiar with computer vision and computer graphics, built projects with OpenCV/OpenGL/WebGL.
-*   Comfortable working on Linux/Mac.
 *   Professional working proficiency in English.
-*   3 years of experience with Git/SVN, worked with others on GitHub/Bitbucket.

 ### Work Experience